 Line 6 FM4 Filter Modeler

-This modeler has a collection of vintage filter and monophonic synth effects.
+This modeler has a collection of vintage filters and monophonic synth effects.

 John uses the Line 6 expression pedal to control his line 6 gear.